neprune/smallcrawl/README.md

 ## What's next?

-Some things that might interesting to work on:
+Some things that might be interesting to work on:

 * Parallel crawling